Display and workflow

 The large display shows all EQ bands and lets you easily create new bands and edit them.
 The

-thick yellow curve shows the overall frequency response of the equalizer.
+thick yellow curve shows the overall frequency response and dynamic behavior of the equalizer.
 The EQ display looks

 simple and straightforward, but holds a lot of intelligence and smart features.
 We strongly

 recommend to take some time to read this topic and learn about all its options and shortcuts...